 - Water Heater Age

 The average life span of a domestic water heater with proper servicing is 10–12 years.
-Despite the fact that your long-lasting water heater isn’t having any concerns, it’s an increased risk of a damaging leak.
+Despite the fact that your water heater isn’t having any concerns, it could be at an increased risk of a damaging leak.

 If you’re unclear of your water heater’s age, examine the ID on the hot water heater.
 This indicates the manufacturing date and serial number.